60dimension/IELTS-Vocabularies/Vocabulary04.md

 Mutual trust is the bedrock of a relationship.

-They had seen him trawling and, therefore knew there were fish.
+They had seen him trawling and, therefore, knew there were fish.

 His final reform was the fusion of regular and reserve forces.

-//
 You show me respect.

 She shelled and ate a few nuts.